Skip to content

 By leveraging Fusion 360’s capabilities, I aimed to empower users to creatively explore molecular geometry concepts.
 The interactive nature of parametric design fosters a deeper understanding and engagement with chemistry principles.

-Material Selection and Thickness:
+Material Selection and Thickness

 For the molecular geometry kit, I opted for 5.3 mm acrylic sheets in various colors.
 Acrylic is durable, lightweight, and offers excellent clarity, making it ideal for visualizing molecular structures.
 The 5.3 mm thickness provides stability and durability to the assembled models.

-Cutting Process:
+Cutting Process

 With the DXF files ready, I prepared the laser cutter by setting up the appropriate parameters for cutting acrylic.
 This included adjusting the laser power, speed, and focus to ensure clean and precise cuts.

-The laser cutter meticulously followed the paths defined in the DXF files, effortlessly slicing through the acrylic sheets with precision.
+The laser cutter carefully followed the paths defined in the DXF files, effortlessly slicing through the acrylic sheets with precision.
 However, one challenge I encountered was optimizing cutting speeds and power levels to achieve clean edges without causing excessive melting or charring of the acrylic.

-Saftey Measures and Precautions:
+Safety Measures and Precautions

 Safety is paramount when operating a laser cutter.
 I ensured that the cutting area was well-ventilated to disperse any fumes generated during the cutting process.
 Additionally, I wore appropriate personal protective equipment.